 I'm a vol arb trader and I need SVI parameters, variance surface, and arbitrage detection.
 Which plan?

 You need Alpha ($1,499/mo monthly, $1,199/mo annual).
 The advanced volatility endpoint (/v1/adv_volatility/{symbol}) returns calibrated SVI parameters per expiry, total variance surface grid, butterfly and calendar arbitrage flags, variance swap fair values, and greeks surfaces (vanna, charm, volga, speed).
 Alpha-only.
+If a fund or quant team needs this on dedicated capacity with live/backtest parity, step up to Research Infrastructure (from $2,500/mo).

 We're a hedge fund with EU data-residency requirements and we need streaming GEX over WebSocket.
 Which plan?